jonhue/notifications-rails/notification-settings/README.md

 ### Status

-NotificationSettings comes with a handy feature called Status.
+notification-settings comes with a handy feature called Status.
 The status of a record can temporarily disable the ability to create notifications for or to push notifications of a target.

 This is how to define a status: